 With so much of the focus of the aviation industry on manufacturing new aircraft and maintaining or repairing existing aircraft, it can be easy to forget about an aircraft’s end-of-life and what happens when a plane is decommissioned.
 More recently, with the rise of “green aviation” practices, aircraft recycling has become a huge part of retiring an airplane.

-Moving forward, aircraft recycling is becoming even more important, with 12,000 aircraft due to retire in the next 20 years.
-The industry is pursuing two parallel goals: a more streamlined recycling process to deal with current aircraft and a more holistic design for future aircraft, to account for what happens to a plane after it has served its purpose.
+Moving forward, aircraft recycling is becoming even more important, with 12,000 aircraft due to retire within the next 20 years.
+The market is pursuing two parallel goals: a more streamlined recycling process to deal with current aircraft and a more holistic design for future aircraft, to account for what happens to a plane after it has served its purpose.

 What Does Aircraft Recycling Involve?

 A typical plane flies for 20 to 25 years before being retired.
 But just because the plane is no longer fit for commercial use, it doesn’t mean that its components have lost their value.
 This is where aircraft recycling comes into play, salvaging the parts and materials.

 Each aircraft is made up of hundreds of thousands of parts.
 Some of these parts (seats, windshields, and landing gear, for instance) can be reused on other planes – once they are cleaned, inspected, and repaired.
 Few components simply go to waste.
 Other components are broken down and sorted into their base materials (such as glass, aluminum and steel), which are easily recyclable.

 Currently, about 500 airplanes are recycled annually.
 By 2030, that number is projected to be closer to 2,000 planes per year, saving even more on replacements for currently functioning aircrafts.

 The generation of aircraft being recycled today hasn’t been designed with their end-of-life in mind.
 And while the aircraft currently in production have more thought given to recyclability, there is still a long way to go before aircraft are truly sustainable.